Heather Barbour Fenty

 There are pros and cons for each.
 So how do you find the perfect balance when writing your JDs?

 This post will dive into both sides so you can create the best blend for your roles.
-And, there’s a free job description template from Ongig to help you get started.
+We also look at how AI can fine-tune every type of JD for the best results.
+And, there’s also a free job description template from Ongig to help you get started.

 Job descriptions